pplaissy/undo-redo/README.md

 How does it work?
 If no entities are selected on the drawing, then **undo** or **redo** apply to all actions recorded in **UndoService**.
 If one or more entities are selected on the drawing, only these will be affected.

-A killer feature, isn't it ?
-And almost code free, watch it in action !
+A killer low code feature, isn't it ?
+Watch it in action !

 ------